 “Divergent,” the YA dystopian film based on the hit book series, opens this weekend.
-The review are in and generally speaking they’re … not great.
+The reviews are in and generally speaking they’re … not great.

 No surprise there: “Divergent” never really had a shot to stand on its own.
 No matter what, it was going to constantly be compared to “The Hunger Games,” its wildly successful predecessor.
 The success of “Hunger Games” set expectations sky high.
 But if this were an alternate world where the Suzanne Collins series didn’t exist, would “Divergent” have been given a much different reception?

 The similarities between the two are numerous, as so many have pointed out.
 Both are young adult novels about a feisty female heroine who must battle against all odds when her dystopian society starts to fall apart.
 In “Hunger Games,” Katniss (Jennifer Lawrence) heads to an arena to kill or be killed; in “Divergent,” Tris (Shailene Woodley) must fight to survive in a society that divides its citizens by faction based on character traits.

 Most critics are disappointed by a dull plot and lack of cohesiveness, and many fall back on the fact that it seems like a pale imitation of other, better films (hmm, guess which one?).
 However, the reviews aren’t all terrible (The Post points out it’s better than the book it’s based on), and many say that the very talented Woodley is the movie’s highlight.